pipobscure/pipobscure/_posts/2016-05-24-piplondon-the-blackwall-tunnel-was-closed-so-i.markdown

 ---
 layout: post
-title: "> The Blackwall-Tunnel was closed, so I took the Woolwich-Ferry.
+title: "The Blackwall-Tunnel was closed, so I took the Woolwich-Ferry.
 What a gorgeous view!"
 date: 2016-05-24 18:23:37 Z
 tags: []